 Each class across each year group elects a representative to the Student Council, who meet regularly with staff representatives.
 Students are encouraged to discuss issues of relevance to them and to participate in the decision-making process in our school.
 These students are active in fundraising for charity, and in the organisation of wellbeing days and events, as well as events relating to current affairs for the benefit of staff, students and the wider community.
-Best wishes to the newly elected Student Council for 2022/2023 and the facilitation of the election by mentor Ms Grainne O’Kennedy.
+Best wishes to the soon to be elected Student Council for 2023/2024 and the facilitation of the election by mentor Ms Grainne O'Kennedy.

 Sincere thanks to our Student Council members for 2022/2023 for all their hard work and commitment throughout the year:

 - 1st Year: Gedera Rezgyte, Aya Hacini, Kayla McHugh, Ruby Groome, Zainab Hameed

 - 2nd Year: Sadhbh NíChonchúir NíLionáird, Sarah Carthy, Hannah Evans, Orla Rijksen, Ellen Carthy